bradagy/dotfiles/README.md

 # TODO
 - Add logic to `setup.sh` to handle pulling changes from repo for tpm submodule
-- Add homebrew script to automate the installation of tmux, tree, git, nodejs, and nvm
+- Add homebrew script to automate the installation of tmux, tree, git, nodejs, and nvm, python,